chrisalee27-dotcom/IT-Security-Labs/README.md

 ## Findings

-* All machines were successfully assigned IP addresses within the **192.168.56.0/24** subnet.
+* All machines received IP addresses within the **192.168.56.0/24 subnet**.
-* Connectivity between the virtual machines was verified using **ICMP echo requests (ping)**.
-* Successful responses confirmed that the **VirtualBox Host-Only network was configured correctly**.
+* Successful ICMP responses confirmed that the systems could communicate across the virtual network.
+* The **VirtualBox Host-Only Adapter** provided an isolated environment suitable for security testing and investigation labs.

 ---

 ## Skills Demonstrated

-* Virtual machine network configuration
+* Virtual machine networking configuration
 * IP address verification
+* Network connectivity testing
 * Basic network troubleshooting
-* Connectivity validation using ICMP
-* VirtualBox host-only network configuration
+* VirtualBox host-only networking

 ---

 ## Conclusion

-The lab network was successfully validated and confirmed operational.
-All machines were able to communicate within the isolated virtual subnet, enabling further security testing and investigation activities.
+The virtual lab network was successfully configured and verified.
+All systems were able to communicate across the isolated subnet, providing a stable environment for future exercises involving **network enumeration, vulnerability scanning, and security investigations**.

-This connectivity validation serves as the foundation for future investigations including **network scanning, firewall analysis, and attacker simulation exercises**.